Dovecote – a gleam in the eye

 Dovecote Lake with the original clubhouse on the south bank.
 The island can be clearly seen and the M1 motorway to the east.

 The sketch map was drawn by the architect who designed the clubhouse.
 A copy of the original is in the clubhouse.
 It was called the upside down map as it showed the view up the lake from the clubhouse, about due South.
-Convention for maps is to to draw them with North at the top and indeed other recenbt maps of the lake such as racing courses are drawn that way round with the top pointing North.
+Convention for maps is to to draw them with North at the top.
+More recent maps of the lake, such as racing courses, are also drawn with the top pointing South.

-John Spencer handing over the ownership documents to Trevor Errington, HSC Commodore
+John Spencer handing over club 'title' to Commodore Trevor Errington.